Current projects

 Lead researcher: Dr Marianne Day

-Principal investigator: Dr Megan Freeth
+Principal investigator: Prof Megan Freeth

 Co-Investigators: Dr Chantelle Wood; Dr Elizabeth Corker; Nick Pearson (Sheffield Occupational Health Advisory Service)